jump to navigation

 • The film won three Academy Awards: Best Supporting Actress for Lila Kedrova, Best Art Direction for Vassilis Photopoulos and Best Cinematography for Walter Lassally

-Posted by grhomeboy in Greek Culture.
+Posted by grhomeboy in Testimonials.